eclectic-kitty/notes/Fiction Workshop - toxic vamp lesbians - thots.md

 ### Characters
 - Laura
-	- A shy antisocial 19-year old.
+	- Shy, antisocial, 21, shut-in, videogame tester
 	- Likes cute things, favourite activities are being at home, reading.
 Reads a lot of romance and horror.
 Studying creative writing.
 	- Tends to engage with things a little obsessively.
 She doesn't go out of her way to find new things, be adventurous, but if pushed, she lets go of reservations and care and **loses herself easily**
 	- Clingy, subtly demanding